AutomateNOW-Fan/AutomateNOW/README.md

 - Added new functions: `Add-AutomateNOWBusinessViewItem`, `Copy-AutomateNOWBusinessView`, `Export-AutomateNOWBusinessView`, `Export-AutomateNOWSecurityEventLog`, `Get-AutomateNOWBusinessView`, `Get-AutomateNOWSecurityEventLog`, `New-AutomateNOWBusinessView`, `Read-AutomateNOWBusinessViewItem`, `Remove-AutomateNOWBusinessView`, `Remove-AutomateNOWBusinessViewItem`, `Rename-AutomateNOWBusinessView`, `Resolve-AutomateNOWEndpoinType2JavaScriptDefinition`, `Set-AutomateNOWBusinessView`
 - Added preliminary functionality for securely setting endpoint credentials via `Set-AutomateNOWEndpoint` 🥳
 - Renamed the `AutomateNOWNode` functions to `AutomateNOWServerNode`
-- Renamed class object [ANOWNode] to [ANOWServerNode]
 - Renamed the `-Pass` parameter to `-String` in `Protect-AutomateNOWString`
 - Added the `-SecureString` parameter to `Protect-AutomateNOWString`
 - Added the `-ForceCommit` parameter to `Publish-AutomateNOWCodeRepository`
-- Added the domain class 'DataSource' to `Get-AutomateNOWCodeRepositoryObjectSource` (this means it is now possible to edit the source code of a DataSource)
+- Added the domain class 'DataSource' to `Get-AutomateNOWCodeRepositoryObjectSource` (this means it is now possible to edit the source code of a DataSource 👍)
 - Fixed an issue with `Connect-AutomateNOWUser` where the default domain (if configured for that user) was still used in the connection even if a different domain had been specified via the `-Domain` parameter (workaround: use `Switch-AutomateNOWDomain` after logging in)
-- Fixed an issue with `Connect-AutomateNOW` and non-API users whose 'accountValidUntil' date is not configured (null)
+- Fixed an issue with `Connect-AutomateNOW` and non-API users whose 'accountValidUntil' date is not configured
-- Fixed a rare issue with `Connect-AutomateNOW` when using the `-access_token` parameter without also including the `-refresh_token` parameter
+- Fixed an issue with `Connect-AutomateNOW` when using `-access_token` without including the `-refresh_token`
 - Fixed the error message on all `New-*` functions when receiving a non-zero response from the API
 - Fixed an issue with the response object from `Add-AutomateNOWDataSourceItem`
 - Fixed an issue with `Add-AutomateNOWCodeRepositoryItem` where the datasource property was wrong for some of the object classes